polymorphicshade/Tubular/memory-bank/activeContext.md

 - Task status updated to ARCHIVED in tasks.md
 - Memory Bank is ready for new tasks

-## Current Focus
+## Current Focus - June 3, 2025
 - Task ID: T002 - Fix Unit Tests
-- Status: IN_PROGRESS_IMPLEMENTATION
+- Status: IN_PROGRESS_IMPLEMENTATION (final fixes)
 - Complexity: Level 2

-## Unit Test Fix Progress
+## Unit Test Fix Implementation Status
-Testing resource files like `db_ser_json.zip` were not loading properly in tests, particularly on Windows systems.
-Key progress made:
+Testing resources like `db_ser_json.zip` were not loading properly in tests, particularly on Windows systems.
+The approach we've taken is to generate test data programmatically to ensure platform independence.
+Current status:

-1. Identified the root cause as platform-dependent file path handling in test resources
-2. Completely refactored `TestData.kt` to generate test data programmatically instead of using physical resource files
-3. Created a custom `StoredFileHelper` mock that reliably provides test data through standard Java I/O
-4. Updated `ImportExportManagerTest.kt` and `ImportAllCombinationsTest.kt` to use the new test data generation approach
-5. Fixed Mockito configuration by removing problematic annotations and properly stubbing all methods
-6. Implemented proper test cases for security validation in serialized preferences

-Current blocker: Tests still don't run due to Kotlin annotation processing (kapt) errors when building.
-Further investigation needed.
+1. ✅ Compilation issues resolved:
+   - Fixed constructor matching with StoredFileHelper
+   - Fixed return type mismatches for TestStoredFileHelper.getStream()
+   - Fixed overriding issues with TestStoredFileHelper.close()
+   - Fixed ZipFile constructor issues
+   - Resolved JsonParser method resolution ambiguity

+2. ✅ Implementation improvements:
+   - Created proper SharpStream implementation that wraps BufferedInputStream
+   - Updated ZipFile paths to match what ImportExportManager expects
+   - Enhanced test assertions to check for specific error messages

+3. 🧪 Test status:
+   - 4 out of 6 tests now passing (3 passing + 1 skipped)
+   - Remaining issues with 2 tests:
+      - "Imported database is taken from zip when available"
+      - "Database not extracted when not in zip"
+   - The core implementation of platform-independent test data is working

+4. 📝 Documentation:
+   - Need to complete README.md for test directory
+   - Need to create reflection document once all tests pass

+## Next Actions
+1. Fix the remaining 2 failing tests
+2. Complete documentation of the platform-independent approach
+3. Create reflection document when all tests pass
+4. Archive the task when complete

+## Key Insights
+- Properly implementing interfaces in Kotlin/Java requires careful attention to all method contracts
+- Cross-platform tests need careful handling of file paths and separators
+- Mock objects must properly simulate all behaviors of the real objects they replace

 ## Platform Detection
 - Operating System: Windows 10 (win32 10.0.19045)